mojaloop/documentation-artifacts/README.md

 Repository to enable sharing, distribution of presentations, discussion documents and other such artifacts.

+Refer to https://github.com/mojaloop/documentation if you are looking for general Mojaloop documentation.

 _Note: large immutable documents are stored here in an effort to optimised the https://github.com/mojaloop/documentation repository_

 ### Presentations